Clark University Style Guide

 basketball terms—Sports. alley-oop, backboard, backcourt, backcourtman, baseline, crossover dribble, double dribble (n.), double-dribble (v.), downcourt, dunk, fast break, field goal (n.), field-goal (adj.), foul line, foul shot, four-corner defense, free throw, free-throw line, front court, full-court press, halfcourt, half-court press, halftime, hook shot, jump ball, jump shot, lay-up, man-to-man (n., adj.), midcourt, out-of-bounds (adj.), pivotman, technical foul, timeout, tip in (v.), tip-in (n.), three-pointer, three-point line, three-point shot, three-second rule, throw in (v.), throw-in (n., adj.), turn over (v.), turnover (n.), zone.

 book titles—Put book titles in quotes and capitalize first word, last word and essential words ("A Tale of Two Cities").
+Magazine, newspaper or journal titles may be italicized.

 but yet—Redundant if used together.